chrisrosana/tip-calculator/README.md

-# Pre-work - Calculator
+# Pre-work - Tip Calculator

-**Name of your app** is a tip calculator application for iOS.
+Tip Calculator is a tip calculator application for iOS.

 Submitted by: Christopher Bryan Rosana